 You can access this map at the link below, turn layers on and off, adjust the transparency of layers to your liking, study various relationships, and use the information to guide land management and other activities.
 Our team will use it to observe and think about land and water conservation at the watershed level.

 View a working map of the watershed here.
-A more user-friendly interactive map will be developed by early 2023.
+A more user-friendly interactive map is in development.

 For more information on the mapping project, contact Mike Degen at firstname.lastname@example.org or 608-588-5346.